open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.1/features/data-insight/index.md

     caption="Data Insight Ingestion ES Config"
  /%}

-Choose a schedule exection time for your workflow.
+Choose a schedule execution time for your workflow.
 The schedule time is displayed in UTC.
-We recommend to run this workflow overnight or when activity on the platform is at its lowest to ensure accurate data.
+We recommend running this workflow overnight or when activity on the platform is at its lowest to ensure accurate data.

 {% image
     src="/images/v1.1.1/features/data-insight/data-insight-ingestion-schedule.png"